 Never let your pasta go sauce-less again!

 This basic marinara sauce recipe will become your new favorite addition to any Italian meal!
 It makes a large batch, perfect for freezing.
 Plus, this quick marinara sauce can be used in a limitless number of different ways.
-Prepare a batch on Sunday night, and use some for lasagna or a baked pasta casserole.
+Prepare a batch on Sunday night and use some for lasagna or a baked pasta casserole.
 Freeze the rest and thaw for an easy marinara sauce-covered spaghetti dinner later in the month.
 The possibilities are limitless!

 Use this quick marinara sauce recipe on our Skinny Spaghetti, Baked Chicken Parmesan, or Super Veggie Lasagna.

-How to Make and Freeze Marinara Sauce
+How to Make Marinara Sauce

 Ingredients